aciccarello/ciccarello.me/_posts/photos/2024-07-06-oaxaca-bird-art.md

 image_alt: Glass hallway filled with a flock of wooden bird carvings hanging from string.
 ---

-The birder in me loved this exhibit titled "[Aviarium Cuarto Suspiro](https://fahho.mx/aviarium-cuarto-suspiro/)" in La Biblioteca de Investigación Juan de Córdova in Oaxaca.
+The birder in me loved this exhibit titled "<a href="https://fahho.mx/aviarium-cuarto-suspiro/" lang="es">Aviarium Cuarto Suspiro</a>" in <span lang="es">La Biblioteca de Investigación Juan de Córdova</span> in Oaxaca.
 The exhibit used ceramics to flip the symbolism of the avian and human worlds to create fascinating shapes.

 ![A series of circular paintings, each depicting a different iconic bird like vultures, owls, blackbirds, and orioles.](/assets/img/2024-mexico-bird-circles.jpg){.post-img--wide}